HomeVertebratesPangolins

 Distribution and Habitat

-As their name suggests, the four Asian pangolins – the Chinese, Indian, Palawan, and Sunda pangolins – are found in Asia, while the giant, white-bellied, ground, and long-tailed pangolins live in sub-Saharan Africa.
+As their name suggests, the four species of Asian pangolins — the Chinese, Indian, Palawan, and Sunda pangolins — are found in Asia, while the giant, white-bellied, ground, and long-tailed pangolins live in sub-Saharan Africa.

 Diet